Tuesday, December 30, 2025

 2025 Christmas Movie Review Part 1: My Secret Santa, Marry Christmas, The Christmas Contract

-It's after Thanksgiving and my daughter have given me permission to watch Christmas films.
+It's after Thanksgiving and my daughter has given me permission to watch Christmas films.
 I am attempting to work through Netflix list of new movies themed for Christmas.
 New is relative - last year's run included several Hallmark films from the previous years I hadn't seen.
 The films need to interest me and look to be passably entertaining.
 For a point of reference, there are several classics that would not make it on my list, for example, Die Hard, Home Alone, Christmas Vacation, Elf.
 In my opinion the best Christmas film I saw last year was Feast of the Seven Fishes.I am trying to work through the films from worst to best.

 My Secret Santa